myurch/mock-rel/README.md

 ### Custom logic/ resolvers for fields.

+It's not required to make classes for your models.
+Resolving models is handled for you.
+But if you need to add custom logic:

 ```javascript
 // notice that every field must be added to the object, including the id.
 // the constructor will override how the ENTIRE object is resolved